 It is also important to mention that the minute you introduce any device into this path, you will need to calibrate to compensate for the new intruder.
 Compressors are the real culprits here.

 I will end this month’s tutorial off with a little information on the subject of noise.

 Almost all devices will produce noise, all at varying degrees.
-Whether it is hiss, hum or just general unwanted noise, you are left with a situation whereby you want that clean signal, noise free.
+Whether it is hiss, hum or just general unwanted noise, you are left with a situation whereby you want that clean signal, noise-free.
 The more devices you introduce into the path, the more noise is generated.
 Even mixers have an element of noise, generated from their circuitry.
 The tried and tested trick is to use noise gates or noise filters to cut out the unwanted frequencies.
-Some high end mixers will have gates built into the channels for this very purpose.
+Some high-end mixers will have gates built into the channels for this very purpose.

-You can insert a noise gate on the master outs and adjust the parameters till you eliminate the unwanted frequencies.
+You can insert a noise gate on the master outs and adjust the parameters until you eliminate the unwanted frequencies.
 A gate is exactly that, a gate that opens at a specified level (threshold) and shuts (release) when set to shut.
 You need to set the threshold to just above the noise and set the gate to stay open for infinity or a decay time that suits you.
 The gate will only let signals above the threshold pass through.
-You have parameters such as hold, release, ratio and attack.
+You have parameters such as hold, release, ratio, and attack.
 I do not want to go into this subject in detail as I will be covering it more fully in my other tutorial, Production and Mixing.
 This is purely a tip to help you to maintain a clean and strong signal path.